Gallery-of-Kaeon/Kaeon-FUSION/README.md

 However,
 an implementation of Kaeon FUSION can be written in any language and for any platform, as long as it conforms to the rules laid out in the specification.
+In fact,
+our current plan is to transition to the implementation to JavaScript.

 ### Can the Java implementation of the Kaeon FUSION interpreter be embedded into a larger Java project?